apohllo/cyc-console/README.txt

 == BASIC USAGE:

-The gem comes with +cyc+ command, so you can simply:
+The gem comes with +cyc+ command, so you can simply type:

   $ cyc
   cyc@localhost:3601>